jconorgrogan/Informational-Constructivism/README.md

     *   **`Δ_gen` (Generation/Novelty):** Introduction of new irreducible information.
     *   **`Δ_proj` (Projection/Compression):** Information-losing compression/abstraction.
     *   **`Δ_self` / `Δ_cycle` (Self-reference/Cycling):** Internal processing within an SCC.
+    *   **Generative Path Space (GPS):** The set of all possible sequences of these Δ-operations that could construct a given structure.
+The properties of this GPS (e.g., path length, cost, multiplicity) are integral to a structure's full informational identity.
+Observer-shapes navigate, compress, and model the GPS of their internal and external environment (see 00_Introduction_and_Overview/GenerativePathSpace.md).

 ---